Menu

 • There are 1,500 lakes in Italy.

-• Italians’ Inventions: the thermometer, batteries, eyeglasses, jacuzzi, piano, ice cream cone, espresso machine, and pretzels.
+• Italian Inventions include the thermometer, batteries, eyeglasses, jacuzzi, piano, ice cream cone, espresso machine, and pretzels.

 • Significant industries in Italy: Wine, tourism, machinery, iron, steel, chemicals, food processing, textiles, cars, clothing, footwear, and ceramics.